HunorMarton/hunormarton.github.io/src/content/work/unu.md

 ---
 header: unu
-subheader: Full stack developer
+subheader: Senior Software Engineer
 pic: ./unu.svg
+description: Worked both on the customer-facing website and an internal web app.
+Primarily responsible for frontend development, code reviews, and mentoring a junior backend developer.
+Occasionally giving tech talks.
 link: https://unumotors.com
 location: Berlin, Germany
 start: 2019-04-01
 end: 2020-08-31
 ---

-Worked both on the customer-facing website and an internal web app.
+[Unu](https://unumotors.com/) is an electric scooter manufacturer and mobility company.
+I joined as a software engineer and worked on their customer-facing website and an internal web app.

+I mainly worked on an internal tool that allows you to monitor scooters in the city on a map and administer certain properties.

 Primarily responsible for frontend development, code reviews, and mentoring a junior backend developer.
-Occasionally giving tech talks.
+I occasionally give tech talks.